7 Trendy Ways to Display Kids Art at Home

 6. Display a Hand-Crafted Heirloom Collage

-Shana Blakely, the amazing artist behind Heirloom Collage, provides a unique way to display kids' drawings.
-Her technique unifies multiple pieces into a singular piece of art.
-If you're looking for a one-of-a-kind, attractive display, visit Heirloom Collage to explore Shana's custom options.
+Shana Blakely, the artist behind Heirloom Collage, uses a distinctive technique that unifies multiple kids' drawings into a single piece of art.
+If you're looking for a one-of-a-kind display, visit her site to explore custom options.

 7. Turn Kids' Drawings Into a Plushie

-Child’s Own offers a service that takes one special drawing and brings it to life as a signature plush toy.
-Paired with other efforts, this method is great because it:
+Child's Own offers a service that takes one special drawing and brings it to life as a plush toy.
+Paired with other display methods, it's a tactile, three-dimensional way to honor a favorite piece and give kids a keepsake they can actually hold.

-Celebrate Your Kids' Art in a Memorable Way
+Celebrate Kids Art in a Way That Lasts